sammysaglam/redux-ducklings/README.md

 // -----------------------------------------------------------------------
 ```

-The above is not very nice though (and not maintainable); it could be cleaned up, but doesn't provide a very flexible model to use your Redux Ducks.
+The above is not very nice though, since it breaks the modularity by being built
+for multiple instances of a component (as well requires code modification).

 Instead, see below code, which uses createReduxDuckling: